 At the center of every divorce are people…people with feelings.
-Divorce is being treated like big business with very little regard for these feelings.
+Divorce is being treated like a big business with very little regard for these feelings.
 Unless you’ve personally gone through it, you can’t possibly understand the emotional impact of divorce.
 I believe that if you’re unhappily married, then life can be better after divorce.
 However, navigating the divorce process to get to that new life won’t necessarily be easy.

 5 Ways to Ensure the Divorce Process Runs More Smoothly